 A statutory review of the Act is now due.

 About the Architects Board

 Architects are registered through the Architects Board of Western Australia.
-The Board is self-funding and operates independently of the Department of Commerce.
+The Board is self-funding and operates independently of the Department of Mines, Industry Regulation and Safety.
 The Minister for Commerce is responsible for the appointment of six board members (four consumer representatives and two industry members) and four members are elected by registered architects.